 Morocco is a male African serval who came to live at The Wildcat Sanctuary in 2000.
-He was just over a year old and came with a female African serval named Mufasa.
+He was just over a year old and came with his brother Mufasa.
 Their story is best told by a letter we received from their previous owner:

 I am the owner of two African servals.
 I found you in my search to find them a new home, and feel you may be able to help me.
 Please let me explain.
 I love my cats with all my heart and soul and am devastated that I cannot keep them.
 I am 18 and soon to leave for college…My reasoning for wanting to give them a new home is that I feel they are wild animals and need more freedom than I can give them.
 In fact, I feel that these beautiful creatures should never be kept in captivity at all, but now it is too late.